AparGarg99/video_uploader/Readme.md

     - manifest.json
 ```

-To change the credentials for proxy, simply go to the respective proxy and update it int the `background.js` file.
-There should be the username and password, update it there.
+To change the credentials for proxy, simply go to the respective proxy and update it in the `background.js` file.
+There should be username and password, update it there.

 ```
 function callbackFn(details) {